interlink-project/interlink-project/docs/collaborativeenvironment/interlinkers/add_interlinker.md

     A unique identifier for the interlinker in the catalogue.

-    *Instructions\_translations*
+    *Instructions\translations*

     This metadata contains a link to a document where the instructions to create a new translation language.

     *Integration*

-    This metadata contains several variables used by the collaborative environment to integrate with a new interlinker.
+    This metadata contains several variables used by the collaborative environment to integrate with a new *software interlinker*.
 Several of them can be grouped inside the same category.

     Server configuration parameters.
 For example, in case of augmenter it will be located inside a subdomain called "servicepedia" (https://servicepedia.dev.interlink-project.ue):